senbox-org/snap-engine/beam-python/src/main/resources/README.md

 Python extension modules such as `numpy` and `scipy` can be used.
 Before you read further you may have a look at the example code in

-1. `beampy-examples` for using the BEAM Java API from Python, and
+1. `beampy-examples/*.py` for using the BEAM Java API from Python, and
-2. `beampy-operator-example` for extending BEAM by an operator plugin.
+2. `beampy-examples/beampy-ndvi-operator` for extending BEAM by an (NDVI) operator plugin.

 The link from Python to the BEAM Java API is established via a Python module named *beampy*.
 The beampy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
 This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the beampy module.

-beampy has been tested with Python 2.7 and 3.3 with a Java 7 JDK.
-It will presumably also work with Python 2.6 or 3.2 and a Java 6 JDK.
+beampy has been tested with Python 2.7, 3.3 and 3.4 with Java 7 and 8 JDKs.

+Since `beam-python` version 5.0.5, BEAM configures itself for a given Python executable.
+If not already done by the installer, set the configuration property `beam.pythonExecutable` in file `${beam-home}/config/beam.config` to your desired Python executable.

+////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////

-Before you can start using the BEAM API or developing BEAM operator plugins with Python you need to install the `jpy` and `beampy` Python modules.
+Before you can start using the BEAM API or developing BEAM operator plugins with Python you need configure BEAM for the desired Python version.

+If there is no matching binary distribution, you will have to build `jpy` on your own and then copy your binary distribution to the `${beam-home}/modules/${beam-python}/lib` directory.

 Unfortunately this has to be done manually, so be prepared to invest at least half an hour for setting up things correctly.

 Installation